bernawil/paintshop/README.txt

-Paintshop Excersice
+Paintshop Exercise

-* Running the excercise
+* Running the exercise

 This program expects a stream of text from stdin.
 Pipe text data as follows.